mano-at-sdsc/published-documentation/build_term_tables.md

 ### 4. Use the command line to run script: `python build_term_tables.py`

-This script is still in beta, please contact us with any questions by emailing [the helpdesk](support@cfde.atlassian.net) or posting in [Discussions](https://github.com/nih-cfde/published-documentation/discussions)
+This script is still in beta, please contact us with any questions by emailing the helpdesk: support@cfde.atlassian.net or posting in [Discussions](https://github.com/nih-cfde/published-documentation/discussions)